Isle of Man: E-Commerce

 This section of the e-commerce site explores how businesses can optimise their tax structure by using the Isle of Man as a base while still keeping to sensible commercial principles of operation.

-The Isle of Man has close to 100% broadband coverage after Manx telecom upgraded six remaining telephone exchanges with ADSL-enabling equipment making the island potentially one of the most attractive high speed internet locations in Europe.
+The Isle of Man has close to 100% broadband coverage, and the island is one of the most attractive high speed internet locations in Europe.

-Like other offshore jurisdictions, the Isle of Man can take advantage of the natural link between the Internet and Offshore stemming from the fact that both, of their nature, manage to avoid tax and the regulatory blanket that tends to smother larger countries (Ireland, unlike the Isle of Man, can do nothing about its membership of the EU).
-Businesses which can operate on the Internet without, so to speak, touching ground in a high-tax jurisdiction will naturally migrate to offshore jurisdictions; while businesses that already have offshore existence will find it highly convenient to be able to use the Internet to trade with their high-tax customers without having to make a landing in their countries.
+Like other offshore jurisdictions, the Isle of Man can take advantage of the natural connection between the internet and offshore stemming from the fact that both, of their nature, manage to avoid tax and the regulatory restrictions that tend to affect larger countries.
+Businesses which can operate on the internet without touching ground in a high-tax jurisdiction will naturally migrate to offshore jurisdictions.
+Those businesses that already have offshore existence will find it highly convenient to be able to use the internet to trade with their high-tax customers without having to make a landing in their countries.